Frequently Asked Questions

 The ranks for children are different.
 Blue belt and higher ranks have age requirements so children have the following ranks beginning with White, Yellow, Orange and Green.
 Each belt has 4 stripes.
 These belts are utilized until age 16.

-What makes Silat, BJJ, Russian Systema, and Internal Strength Training different from other martial arts?
+What makes Silat, BJJ and Internal Strength Training different from other martial arts?

 The 3 complement each other.

-Do I need to be strong, flexible, and in shape to join Silat, BJJ, Russian Systema, or Internal Strength Training?
+Do I need to be strong, flexible, and in shape to join Silat, BJJ or Kickboxing?

 You do not.
 All the classes are designed for all levels from absolute beginners to advanced.